Shebang (album): Background

 The inspiration for Shebang came when Oren Ambarchi saw Julia Reidy playing a concert on 12-string guitar.
-The album includes performances by Ambarchi (on guitar), Joe Talia (on drums), Sam Dunscombe (on bass clarinet), B. J. Cole (on pedal steel guitar), Johan Berthling (on double bass), Chris Abrahams (on piano), Jim O'Rourke (on synthesizer), and Reidy (on 12-string guitar).
+The album contains performances by Ambarchi (on guitar), Joe Talia (on drums), Sam Dunscombe (on bass clarinet), B. J. Cole (on pedal steel guitar), Johan Berthling (on double bass), Chris Abrahams (on piano), Jim O'Rourke (on synthesizer), and Reidy (on 12-string guitar).
 It is said to be an extension of past "long-form rhythmic workouts" found on Ambarchi's albums Quixotism (2014) and Hubris (2016).
+The album was released on 30 September 2022, through Drag City.

 Critical reception

 Vanessa Ague of The Quietus commented that "There's something enticing about the ways Shebang offers each artist their own space yet still maintains cohesiveness, finding the connections between each line to form a quilt made of each artist's individuality."
 Paul Simpson of AllMusic stated, "As dense as the mix gets, it never suffocates, and all of the instruments are allowed to breathe easily."
 He called the album "an inventive, vibrant work that constantly surprises and uplifts."

-Lucas Martins of Beats Per Minute stated, "For an outsider, it is best approached without expectations, as Ambarchi has no intention to conform to them."
+Lucas Martins of Beats Per Minute wrote, "For an outsider, it is best approached without expectations, as Ambarchi has no intention to conform to them."
 He added, "Long-time followers of his work, however, will find the label of 'workout' very appropriate, as he flexes the creative muscles which have allowed him to create so many long-winded symphonies in the past."
 Philip Sherburne of Pitchfork called the album "Ambarchi's most ambitious and absorbing piece to date."
 He commented that "Even when Ambarchi's instrument is hard to pick out, his vision is unmistakable."